 When I woke up, when I got dressed, when I went downstairs, then I ate breakfast.

-the above example, is a type of sentence known as a periodic sentence.
+The above example, is a type of sentence known as a periodic sentence.
 The writer makes the reader wait for the main clause.
-It can create a sense of mystery, of suspense as we wait to here out the sentence works itself out.
+It can create a sense of mystery, of suspense as we wait to hear how the sentence works itself out.
 One of my favourites is from Dylan Thomas’ A Child’s Christmas in Wales.

 Years and years ago, when I was a boy, when there were wolves in Wales, and birds the color of red-flannel petticoats whisked past the harp-shaped hills, when we sang and wallowed all night and day in caves that smelt like Sunday afternoons in damp front farmhouse parlors, and we chased, with the jawbones of deacons, the English and the bears, before the motor car, before the wheel, before the duchess-faced horse, when we rode the daft and happy hills bareback, it snowed and it snowed.